hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

 With my father unable to work, I made the decision to take a leave of absence from college in order to help keep Ace Brass going.
 It wasn’t the path I had imagined for myself, but it was the step I felt I needed to take for my family.

+### The Summer of 1973: A Nation in Turmoil

+As I stepped away from Queens College to help run Ace Brass, the country itself felt like it was spinning.

+In June, former White House counsel John Dean gave explosive testimony before the Senate Watergate Committee, directly implicating President Nixon in the cover-up of the Watergate break-in.
+A month later, Alexander Butterfield revealed the existence of Nixon’s Oval Office taping system — a bombshell that would define the scandal.
+The fight over those tapes dominated headlines all summer, creating a constitutional crisis that eroded trust in the presidency and set the stage for Nixon’s resignation a year later.

+Elsewhere, America was adjusting to the end of major U.S. combat operations in Vietnam following the Paris Peace Accords, even as the war continued for South Vietnam.
+The economy was faltering too, with inflation rising and the first signs of what would become the 1973–74 recession appearing on the horizon.

+Despite the political tension, popular culture thrived: *American Graffiti* and *The Exorcist* hit theaters, Stevie Wonder and The Rolling Stones topped the charts, and the nation’s mood swung between cynicism and escapism.

+That was the world I was stepping into — a time of upheaval and uncertainty — just as my own life was changing dramatically at home.

 ------------------------